Haxel0rd/haxel0rds/tools/shellEX/README.md

 * Many tweaking options!
 Includes different SSRF detection approach (default is the nmap way of checking)
 * Almost no false/positives as the scanner has already implemented checks for this
 * Smartscanning, saving requests and therefore unnecessary traffic to offline hosts
+* The tool was designed to work remote, from a 'BlackBox' point-of-view
 * Implemented Failchecks on function and target stability
 * Creation: 03/2021, version: v1.0
 * Run the tool -h for more info